d05hna/FatMothMLProject/README.md

-The data for these Models is in two csv files: highdimensionbigdata.csv includes each Moth Trial and wingbeat but is very sparse in some of the spike timing dimensions 23dimcountime.csv includes only the spike timing of the first spike for a given muscle and only includes wingbeats where all muscles fire (not sparse)
+The data for these Models is in two csv files: highdimensionbigdata.csv includes each Moth Trial and wingbeat but is very sparse in some of the spike timing dimensions 23dimcountime.csv includes only the spike timing of the first spike for a given muscle and only includes wingbeats where all muscles fire (not sparse) shapimportance.csv inlcudes the normlized shap importance values for each of the dimensions (10 muscles count and timing)

 The Models Trained Are:
   Extreme Gradient Boosting